Reading time

 They expect fast, hassle-free delivery with clearly defined shipping conditions.

-We offer free shipping on all orders over €100 — a threshold that most customers naturally meet, given the price point of our products.
+We offer free shipping on all orders over 100 € — given the price of our products, customers most likely reach this amount quite easily.

 Community-driven marketing